GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-C/README.md

                      MAGENTRON

-ARTIFICIAL INTELLIGENCE 2.0 ™ : IMAGINATION PROXIA C (IMAGE & VIDEO from text)
+ARTIFICIAL INTELLIGENCE 2.0 ™ : IMAGINATION PROXIA A (IMAGE & VIDEO from text)

 *️⃣📶🤖